Eastland Women’s Clinic provides high-quality medical care, including pregnancy termination, with compassion and confidentiality.

 I’m not sure if abortion is right for me, can I talk to someone?

-Absolutely, we have counselor and nurses available to talk with you and provide any necessary resources to help you.
+Absolutely, we have counselors and nurses available to talk with you and provide any necessary resources to help you.